christophercliff/sausage/README.md

 lazypages
 ===========

 A contextual pagination jQuery plugin for infinite scrolling pages.
-Early days--pretty rough at the moment.
-Check the demo!
+View a demo below!

 The goal of this project is to contextualize the infinite scrolling experience.
 Rather than have the user scroll into a bottomless pit, provide instant feedback when pages are added and allow for navigation to previously viewed pages.